LET’S UNITE TO CLOSE THE JUSTICE GAP ONCE AND FOR ALL

 Founder & Executive Director, Beyond Legal Aid

-Justice Wallace B. Jefferson
+Chief Justice Wallace B. Jefferson

 Maha Jweied